 While these three types of males are behaviorally, physiologically, and morphologically dissimilar, it is unclear the degree to which sexual selection has affected postcopulatory traits.
 I am testing the hypothesis that heritable differences in morphology, physiology, and behavior in a population of polymorphic U. stansburiana and high levels of male-male competition result in morph-specific differences in hemipenis shape, in collaboration with Ammon Corl and the Sinervo lab.

 Gilman C.A., Corl A., Sinervo B., and D.J.
 Irschick. (in review).
-Mating strategy determines genital morphology in the polymorphic lizard, Uta stansburiana.
+Genital morphology associated with mating strategy in the polymorphic lizard, Uta stansburiana.
 Journal of Morphology.

 The effects of system and substrate compliance on adhesion in geckos